templatenathan/carpark/Readme.md

 - has multiple parking spaces
 - has one Stairwell, unless ground floor
 - ground floor has one exit

-- a car park that has only one space per floor, and more than one floor is invalid, because the starting position cannot be on a stairwell
+Level

+- can be multiple levels in a car park
+- either has a stairwell in any location when above the ground floor, or an exit on the far right if ground floor

+Parking Position

+- starting position is the space index on a floor
+- starting floor is the index of starting floor where car is parked

   Moves